 - 3/4 cup cold butter diced

 - Whisk the flour, salt and pepper together in a large mixing bowl, and then toss in the stew meat, stirring with a wooden spoon until each piece is well-coated by the seasoned flour.

-- Spoon the tallow or bacon fat into a Dutch oven (like this one) set over medium-high heat.
+- Spoon the bacon fat into a Dutch oven set over medium-high heat.
 When the fat melts, toss in the stew meat and brown it on all sides, about three minutes per side.
 Pour in the beer and the bone broth, cover the pot and set it on the middle rack of your oven where it should cook, undisturbed, for two and a half hours.

 - After two and a half hours, open the oven and lift the lid off the pot, stir in the vegetables and thyme, let them simmer, uncovered, a further hour and a half, stirring occasionally, until the vegetables are tender and the liquid thickened.
-Pour the stew into a 2-quart round baking dish or souffle dish (like this one.
+Pour the stew into a 2-quart round baking dish or souffle dish.

 - Turn up the heat of the oven to 375 F.

 - Remove the pastry from the fridge, and, working on a floured surface, roll it into a circle about one-third of an inch thick and large enough to cover your pie with an overlap of at least an inch.
 Arrange the crust over the stew, and then crimp the edges.
 Brush the top of the pastry crust with a bit of cream, and then sprinkle the remaining two tablespoons of oats over it.
 Take a paring knife, and then cut four small two-inch slits into the top of the pastry to allow for venting as the pie bakes.